Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 NEC ampacity tables (Article 310 and Appendix B) assume ambient temperatures of 20, 30, or 40°C and ≤3 current-carrying conductors.
 For non-standard conditions (hot attics, cold basements, etc.), apply correction factors from Tables 310.15(B)(1)(1) or 310.15(B)(1)(2) as multipliers to base ampacity.

-Correction factors when more than 3 current-carrying conductors share a raceway/cable with load diversity are used in Table B.2(11).
+Correction factors when more than 3 current-carrying conductors share a raceway/wire with load diversity are used in Table B.2(11).
 It accounts for the fact that not all conductors carry a full load at the same time.
 It ranges from 50-80%, depending on the number of conductors (4-6, up to 43-85).

 Our corrections tab implements all factors above exactly as referenced in 310.15 and respects termination limits per 110.14(C).

 Excessive voltage drop can cause equipment malfunction and failures.
 Therefore, the standards dictate maximum permissible voltage drop limits.
-Voltage drop often significantly impacts the minimum cable size and must be calculated accurately.
+Voltage drop often significantly impacts the minimum wire size and must be calculated accurately.
 Chapter 9, Table 9 — AC/DC resistance and reactance of conductors used for accurate voltage-drop (and impedance) calculations.

 While the NEC doesn’t mandate specific voltage-drop limits, it recommends the following in informational notes: